smbutterfield/ibmt17-18/_18-chromatic-chords/c2-tx-ctdiminished.md

 It decorates a major I chord.
 These don't exist in minor.
 Ideally, the I chord exists on either side of the common-tone diminished chord (I - cto - I), but that doesn't always happen.
-- take the chord progression V6/V - cto - V43/V.
+- take the chord progression from the third example: V6/V - cto - V43/V.
   - the cto is used to decorate the V/V with chromatic motion
     - you don't have to identify the chromatic tones as non-chord tones because you're classifying it as a common-tone diminished chord.